-It’s not possible for any smartphone maker to provide users with never-ending software support.
-With Android 13, various Galaxies ended their major OS upgrade support, and the same case is going to be with One UI 6 for some popular Samsung smartphones.
+For any smartphone maker, it’s not possible to provide users with never-ending software support.
+With Android 13, various Samsung devices ended major upgrade support, and the same happened with One UI 6.0 for a handful of Samsung smartphones.

-This year, popular Samsung flagship smartphones including the Galaxy S20 and Galaxy Note 20 series won’t receive the upcoming One UI 6.
-Both lineups have finished their striking era of continuous software upgrades, while another year of security patches are remaining.
+This year, popular Samsung smartphones such as Galaxy S20 and Galaxy Note 20 series won’t receive the One UI 6.0.
+Both lineups have finished their striking era of continuous software upgrades, still, an additional year of security patches is remaining.

 Citing sadly, but don’t wait for One UI 6 on these Samsung smartphones: